 Core Mobilization is financing from entities other than IFC that becomes available to clients due to IFC's direct involvement in raising resources.
-IFC mobilizes such private sector finance from other entities through a number of means, as outlined in the table on the next page.
+IFC mobilizes such private sector finance from other entities through a number of means, as outlined in the table below.

-Table 5: Long-Term Finance INVESTMENT Commitments (Own Account DISBURSEMENTS and Core Mobilization) and Short-Term Finance
+Table 5: Long-Term Finance Commitments (Own Account and Core Mobilization) and Short-Term Finance